Sodbo/shared_heredity/04_psychometry/README.md

 This script sources p_correction_for_gc.sh script and sets command line variables (MaxH is mentioned).

 ## 09_0_p_val_gc_correction.R
-This script makes correction for genomic control for original traits and shared heredity.
+This script makes correction for genomic control for original traits, SGCT and UGCTs.

 ## 09_1_p_val_gc_correction_gip1.R
 This script makes correction for genomic control for GIP1.